DarkGhostHunter/Larapoke/README.md

 - 6 times will poke the application each 20 minutes, and so on...

 So, basically, `session lifetime / times = poking interval`.

+You should raise it if you expect your users to have a lot of doing nothing and may quit at any given time.

 ### Script View